Sidduri2025/RehabEdge/README.md

 Edge AI can learn from patient’s past performance data stored locally.

 The app can adapt recommendations (e.g., if the patient struggles with one movement, it highlights modifications).

+RehabEdge uses a pose estimation algorithm powered by edge AI to identify and analyze a patient’s body posture in real time during physical therapy exercises